KevinBollore/fanuc_grinding/README.md

-`documentation` | Contains explication about this package usage `execute_joint_state` | Description/implementation of a service to move the robot to a specific joint defined pose `fanuc_grinding` | Contains the meta-package files `grinding_rviz_plugin` | Contains the definition and implementation of the grinding RViz plugin `path_planning` | Description/implementation of the path planning service.
+`documentation` | Contains explication about this package usage `execute_joint_state` | Description/implementation of a service to move the robot to a specific joint defined pose `fanuc_grinding` | Contains the meta-package files `path_planning` | Description/implementation of the path planning service.
 This makes use of the `bezier` package `post_processor` | Description/implementation of the post processor service to create a Fanuc TP program.
 This makes use of the `fanuc_post_processor` package
 `publish_meshfile` | Description/implementation of a service that publishes meshes/point clouds on markers
-`scanning`| Description/implementation of the scanning service, the RViz plugin also allows to load a mesh/point cloud.
+`rviz_plugin` | Contains the definition and implementation of the grinding RViz plugin `scanning`| Description/implementation of the scanning service, the RViz plugin also allows to load a mesh/point cloud.

 Dependencies